A Product of William S. Hein & Co., Inc.

 • Number of times cited by other articles in HeinOnline beyond the past five years

-• Number of times this author has been cited by cases available in HeinOnline or via Fastcase within the past five years only
+• Number of times this author has been cited by cases available in HeinOnline or via CourtListener within the past five years only

-• Number of times this author has been cited by cases available in HeinOnline or via Fastcase beyond the past five years
+• Number of times this author has been cited by cases available in HeinOnline or via CourtListener beyond the past five years

 • Number of times an author’s articles have been accessed by HeinOnline users within a rolling 12-month period

-• An overall ranking based on the calculation of five HeinOnline ScholarCheck metrics, otherwise known as ScholarRank
+• An overall ranking determined by the calculation of HeinOnline ScholarCheck metrics, h5-index, and h-index, otherwise known as ScholarRank

 In addition, the following metrics are also included, but are not counted in the author’s overall rank: